 It is for these reasons that we prefer to perform LASIK over PRK surgery at Griffin & Reed Eye Care when possible.
 However, PRK is still a very effective method of laser vision correction for the right individuals.
 Our PRK patients tend to agree that improved vision is worth the recovery period.

-Schedule Your PRK Consultation Today
+Schedule Your PRK Consultation in Sacramento Today

 Our laser vision correction surgeons can determine your candidacy for PRK during an in-office consultation.
 Schedule your consultation by calling 916-485-2020 today.
 We welcome patients from across Northern California at our Sacramento and Roseville locations.